 Dominique Fortin's art is defined as an unwavering exploration of human nature.
-Initially inspired by the modern tradition, her work has evolved into a unique, almost dreamlike style, imbued with fantasy and romanticism, childlike innocence and brutal emotion.
+Initially inspired by modern tradition, her work has evolved into a unique, almost dreamlike style, imbued with fantasy, romanticism, childlike innocence and brutal emotion.
 Nostalgic or melancholic memories of childhood, mysterious phrases, magical incantations and snippets of mantras populate Fortin's works.
 Phrases are repeated like the memory of a nursery rhyme of which only a few fragments remain.
-Inspired by ideals of optimistic perspectives and the constant redefinition of life, the artist is strongly influenced by the theme of childhood.
+Inspired by the ideology of optimistic perspectives and the constant redefinition of life, the artist is strongly influenced by themes of childhood.
 With her unique and very personal vision, Fortin’s paintings reflect the inescapable nature of change.

 Born in 1974 in Montreal, Dominique Fortin has a background in visual arts and jewellery.
-She exhibits her work internationally in solo and group shows and in the largest trade shows.
+She exhibits her work internationally in solo and group shows and in most the largest art fairs.
 Her work can be found in numerous private collections throughout North America, Europe and Asia.